hpcleuven/VscDocumentation/source/software/openmp_for_shared_memory_programming.rst

 On the VSC clusters, the following compilers support OpenMP:

-#.  :ref:`Intel compilers <Intel OpenMP>` in the intel toolchain

-   #.
-The Intel compiler version 13.1 (intel/2014a and intel/2014b
+:ref:`Intel compilers <Intel OpenMP>` in the intel toolchain The Intel compiler version 18.0 (intel/2018a and intel/2018b toolchains) offers almost complete OpenMP 4.5 support.
-      toolchains) implement the OpenMP 3.1 specification
-   #.
-The Intel compiler version 14.0 (installed on some systems outside
-      the toolchains, sometimes in a package with icc/2013_sp1 in its name) implements the OpenMP 3.1 specification and some elements of the OpenMP 4.0 specification (which was only just approved when the compiler was released)
-   #.
-The Intel compiler version 15.0 (intel/2015a and intel/2015b
-      toolchain) supports all of the OpenMP 4.0 specification except user-defined reductions.
-It supports offload to a Xeon Phi system (and to some Intel processor-integrated graphics, but that is not relevant on the VSC-clusters).
-   #.
-The Intel compiler version 16.0 (intel/2016a and intel/2016b
-      toolchains) offers almost complete OpenMP 4.0 support.
-      User-defined reductions are now also supported.

-#. :ref:`GCC OpenMP` in the foss toolchain
+:ref:`GCC OpenMP` in the foss toolchain

-   #.
-GCC versions 4.8.2 (foss/2014a toolchain) and 4.8.3 (foss/2014b
-      toolchain) support the OpenMP 3.1 specification.
-   #.
-GCC version 4.9.2 (foss/2015a toolchain) and 4.9.3 (foss/2015b and
-      foss/2016a toolchains) support the full OpenMP 4.0 specification.
-      However, \\"offloaded\" code is run on the CPU and not on the GPU or any other accelerator.
-(In fact, OpenMP 4.0 is supported for C/C++ starting in GCC 4.9.0 and for Fortran in GC 4.9.1).
-   #.
-GCC 5.4 (foss/2016b toolchain) offers full OpenMP 4.0 support and
-      has the basics built in to support offloading.
-   #.
-GCC 6.x (not yet part of a toolchain) offers full OpenMP 4.5
+   GCC 6.x (foss/2018a) offers full OpenMP 4.5
    support in C and C++, including offloading to some variants of the Xeon Phi and to AMD HSAIL and some support for OpenACC on NVIDIA.
+For Fortran, OpenMP 4.0 is supported.

+For an overview of compiler (version) support for the various OpenMP specifications, see the `OpenMP compilers and tools`_ page.

 When developing your own software, this is the preferred order to select the toolchain.
 The GCC OpenMP runtime is for most applications inferior